-Applicants investing in broadband technologies should be aware that the federal government is building, operating, and maintaining a Nationwide Public Safety Broadband Network (NPSBN).
-The First Responder Network Authority's (FirstNet Authority) mission is to ensure the building, deployment, and ongoing operation of the NPSBN to provide LTE-based broadband services and applications to public safety entities.
+Applicants investing in broadband technologies should be aware that the federal government is overseeing the operations and maintenance of the Nationwide Public Safety Broadband Network (NPSBN).
+The First Responder Network Authority's (FirstNet Authority) mission is to ensure the building, deployment, and ongoing operation of the NPSBN to provide LTE-based broadband and 5G services and applications to public safety entities.
 The network is a single, nationwide network architecture consisting of a secure, redundant evolved packet core network (EPC), transport backhaul, and radio access networks (RANs) in the fifty states, five territories, and the District of Columbia.